bogdanvuk/bdp/doc/source/tutorial.rst

 Settings text attributes
 ------------------------

 Text is an attribute of the *block* template and it is itself a template.
 Text attributes can be thus accessed as *template.text.attr*.
-Additionaly as a shorthand, text attributes can be accessed as *template.text_attr*.
+Additionally as a shorthand, text attributes can be accessed as *template.text_attr*.
 The following example shows two ways of accessing text attributes.

 .. literalinclude:: images/text_attr_access.py